-Santa Fe Girls’ School was founded in 1998 in response to the community’s need for a middle school setting where adolescent girls from diverse backgrounds could learn in an emotionally safe and academically rigorous environment.
+Santa Fe Girls’ School was founded by Laura Carver and Lee Lewin in 1998 in response to the community’s need for a middle school setting where adolescent girls from diverse backgrounds could learn in an emotionally safe and academically rigorous environment.
 The vision of a single-gender school arose from the knowledge that adolescent girls often shortchange their intellectual and academic growth to protect themselves from the painful teasing that often results from competition with boys.
 The vision for SFGS included the desire to create a learning environment where girls could be challenged to accept and meet high academic standards and where they would be supported in developing a voice of their own.
 The founding mission of the school is to foster intellectual growth and emotional strength in adolescent girls, preparing them for the demands of high school, college, and young adulthood.

 In the current world, where success is measured by growth in size, SFGS measures success by growth in students’ intellectual, academic, and social abilities.
 We are excited by the work we do and are committed to maintaining our standards of excellence and sustaining the environment where excellence can flourish.